Peter Fitzhugh Brown

 Peter Fitzhugh Brown (born February 2, 1955) is the CEO of the American hedge fund Renaissance Technologies.

 Personal life and education

 Brown is a son of Henry B. R. Brown, who invented the world's first money market fund, the Reserve Fund.
 Brown's great-grandfather was United States federal judge Addison Brown, who was also a botanist and a founder of the New York Botanical Garden.
 He is also a descendent of Virginia statesman Richard Henry Lee, whose June 1776 resolution led to the United States Declaration of Independence.

 Brown graduated from Harvard University with a B.A. in mathematics.
-He later earned a Ph.D. in computer science from Carnegie Mellon University.
-He married Margaret Hamburg on May 23, 1992, who would later serve as the head of the FDA under the Obama Administration.
+He later earned a Ph.D. in computer science from Carnegie Mellon University under Geoffrey Hinton.

+Brown married Margaret Hamburg on May 23, 1992, who would later serve as the head of the Food and Drug Administration under the Obama Administration.
 Together they have two children.
 Their family foundation, Quetzal Trust, has over $380 million in assets as of 2020.